 Travelers should utilize parking shuttles and ground level for airport access

 OKLAHOMA CITY, OK, February 2, 2021 - Beginning Thursday, February 4, the installation of new moving walkway equipment will force the closure of the pedestrian tunnel at Will Rogers World Airport.
-This closure helps to facilitate replacement of the two longest moving walkways in the 950-foot-long tunnel and is anticipated to last until June 2021.
+This closure helps to facilitate replacement of the two longest moving walkways in the 950-foot-long tunnel and is anticipated to last until undetermined time.

 Since it was built in 1981, this may mark the first time a full closure of WRWA’s pedestrian tunnel has been necessary.
 The climate-controlled tunnel is frequented by passengers, visitors and employees traveling to and from airport parking facilities.
 Specifically, the tunnel connects the airport terminal to Shuttle Parking Lot #2 and the 2-Story/5-Story parking garages.

 Closing the tunnel will provide adequate space for the size and amount of equipment needed to complete the moving walkway installation.
 Outside of the installation area, a majority of the tunnel will be used to store old and new project materials, making it unsafe for pedestrians.